ed-freitas/ps-projects-audition/tasks.md

 This code needs to be added to the `readfields` function (at the end of the function).
 Please add a blank line first (by pressing enter), before you add the code snippet above.
 Make sure proper identation is used.

-You can continue where you left off on task 3, and create a file called `t4.py` which should contain the code of the previous tasks, plus this one.
+You can continue where you left off on task 3.
+Create a file called `t4.py` which should contain the code of the previous tasks, plus this one.

 ### Testing Task 4: